RESEARCH 101 - QUALITATIVE METHODS WITH DANYA KEENE

 - Steps:

-- Don't do a bunch of interviews at the beginning and then analyze results after that
+- ITERATIVE not sequential- Don't do a bunch of interviews at the beginning and then analyze results after that

 - DO a few interviews, possibly change questions as a result